 Bernalillo County’s Carlito Springs Open Space is 179 acres of mostly undeveloped land located near the Village of Tijeras in the foothills of the Sandia Mountain range.
 The site was first settled as a homestead in 1891 and has since served as a resort, a camp, a boys’ school, a tuberculosis sanatorium and a private residence.
 The historic features of the site include several buildings, an orchard, a spring, ponds, fountains, ornamental gardens and trails.

-MRWM also recently worked on a team to build a spring box to protect the natural spring that is the only water source for the Open Space.
-MRWM used knowledge gained from completing the Cultural Landscape Report to make recommendations on how to best integrate the spring box with the site.
-It was important to respect the historic look and feel of the site while also bringing in modern technology to protect and manage the site’s water source.
+MRWM also worked with a team to build a spring box to protect the natural spring that is the only water source for the Open Space.
+Knowledge gained from completing the Cultural Landscape Report allowed recommendations to be made on how to best integrate the spring box with the site.
+Importantly, the historic look and feel of the site was respected while allowing modern technology to protect and manage the site’s water source.